SQream/sqream_docs/feature_guides/workload_manager.rst

      - ✓
      - ✓

-This configuration gives the ETL queue dedicated access to two workers, one of which cannot be used by regular queries.
+This configuration gives the ETL queue dedicated access to one worker, which cannot be used.

 Queries from management uses any available worker.